Skip to main content

 Thomas Houston, RN is the Nurse Manager on the NIMH Pediatric Psychiatry unit.

-Shawn Glocker, BSN, RN is a Clinical Research Coordinator with clinical experience in advanced heart failure as an LVAD coordinator, mental health, and both critical and palliative care.
+Shawn Glocker, BSN, RN is a Clinical Research Coordinator with experience in advanced heart failure as an LVAD coordinator, crisis mental health services, critical care, and palliative care.

-Our multi-disciplinary team includes pediatricians, psychiatrists, neurologists, nurses, nurse practitioners, neuropsychologists, pharmacists, social workers, psychologists, therapists, and other professionals who work closely together at the NIH Clinical Center in Bethesda, Maryland.
+Our multi-disciplinary team includes pediatricians, psychiatrists, neurologists, neuroimmunologists, immunologists, nurses, nurse practitioners, neuropsychologists, pharmacists, social workers, psychologists, therapists, and other professionals who work closely together at the NIH Clinical Center in Bethesda, Maryland.

 Collaborators: Each patient is evaluated by a multi-disciplinary team.
 We frequently partner with physicians from other institutes in the Clinical Center to include but not limited to NINDS, NIAMS, NIAID, and NHGRI.